renovatebot/renovate/docs/usage/configuration-options.md

 Merge conflicts are warned about, but still result in a PR.
 This switch instructs the manager to use `copier recopy --skip-answered --defaults --overwrite` instead, which disables the smart update algorithm and overwrites any customizations.

-### skipTasks

-Instruct Copier to skip template tasks execution.
-Mind that they are only executed if the admin has enabled `allowScripts` in the self-hosted configuration.

 ### data

 A mapping of arbitrary template variable names to their (string) values to pass to Copier.

-### dataFile

-The relative path of a YAML file to load Copier template variables from.
-Must be part of the repository.

 ### skip